A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 for $j=1,\ldots,n-1$, then

-the left side is a ``left continued radical" (\emph{radicale continuo a sinistra}) {radicale continuo a sinistra@\emph{radicale continuo a sinistra}} in the limit as $n\to\infty$.
-An equivalent formulation using $i_{n-j}$ instead of $i_j$ gives a ``right continued radical" (\emph{radicale continuo a destra}) {radicale continuo a destra@\emph{radicale continuo a destra}} in the limit: Setting
+the left side is a ``left continued radical" (\emph{radicale continuo a sinistra}, or what we are calling an iterated square root) {radicale continuo a sinistra@\emph{radicale continuo a sinistra}} in the limit as $n\to\infty$.
+A similar formulation using $i_{n-j}$ instead of $i_j$ gives a ``right continued radical" (\emph{radicale continuo a destra}, or a continued square root) {radicale continuo a destra@\emph{radicale continuo a destra}} in the limit: Setting

 for $j=1,\ldots,n-1$, one has

 The paper gives examples using various periodic sequences $\{i_j\}$ in the finite and infinite cases, including and